 With a slight bend at the knees keeping shins perpendicular to the floor, pull the kettlebell under your crotch, then drive the hips forward with power while swinging the kettlebell keeping abs tight.

-- Reverse Lunge Press
+Reverse Lunge Press

 Targets: Shoulders, glutes, legs, core

 Step back with right leg into a deep lunge while pressing right arm straight up and keeping abs tight.

-- Around the World:
+Kettlebell Around the World

 Targets: Back, arms, core, obliques

-Reach kettlebell around your back with right hand, grab with left hand and return to front grabbing with right hand again for another circle.
+Reach kettlebell around your back with your right hand, grab with your left hand and return to the front grabbing with your right hand again for another circle.

-- Kettlebell Row and Lunge:
+Kettlebell Row and Lunge

 Targets: Back, glutes, legs

-How To: Stand in stationary lunge position with right foot forward, left foot back resting on ball of foot holding a kettlebell by the handle in the left hand.
+How To: Stand in a stationary lunge position with right foot forward, left foot back resting on the ball of foot holding a kettlebell by the handle in the left hand.

-- Kettlebell Uneven Push-Up:
+Kettlebell Uneven Push-Up

 Targets: Chest, back, shoulders, arms, core

-How To: Start in plank or kneeling plank position with right hand resting on base of kettlebell and left hand on the floor.
+How To: Start in plank or kneeling plank position with the right hand resting on the base of the kettlebell and the left hand on the floor.

-- Single-Arm Kettlebell Swing:
+Single-Arm Kettlebell Swing:

 Targets: shoulders, back, glutes, legs

-- Kettlebell Dead Lift:
+Kettlebell Dead Lift

 Targets: Glutes, legs, core

 With a slight bend in your knees lower the kettlebell down along the front of your shins as you push your butt back and keep your abs pulled in a back long.

-- Kettlebell High Pull:
+Kettlebell High Pull

 Targets: Glutes, legs, shoulders

 You will end up rising onto your toes as you come up.
 Initiate the movement from your legs and glutes with power.
 These are fast.
-Repeat 10 times.

-- Kettlebell Russian Twist:
+Kettlebell Russian Twist

 Targets: Core, lower back, obliques

-Rotate the kettlebell from side to side -from right hip bone to left hip bone – keeping elbows close to side and moving with the strength of the obliques (not the arms).
+Rotate the kettlebell from side to side -from right hip bone to left hip bone – keeping elbows close to the side and moving with the strength of the obliques (not the arms).

 Make it harder: Lift feet slightly off the ground as you twist!

-- Kettlebell Side Plank:
+Kettlebell Side Plank